michaeldmcqueen/resources.gmt.com-website/_woh_resources/5-helpful-resources/frequently-asked-questions.md

 ### When are the payment dates?

-After you register by paying $100 (non-refundable) per space, there are 2 payment dates for the remaining amount:&nbsp;
+After you register by paying $100(non-refundable) per space, there are 2 payment dates for the remaining amount due:

-* March 15th, 2025: Half of what is remaining is due.&nbsp;
+* March 1st, 2026: Half of what is remaining is due.
-* May 15th, 2025: The final balance is due.
-(All payments are non-refundable after this date.)&nbsp;
+* May 1st, 2026: The final balance is due.
+(All payments are non-refundable after this date.)

 ---

 ### What if I need to add or cancel a space?

 Call us!
 If there’s space available in your camp, we’ll ask for the necessary payment.
 If you have a cancellation, and you’ve exhausted all efforts to re-fill spaces, call us to make cancellations.
 We’ll adjust your balance accordingly.
-If you cancel a space before May 15th, 2025, you’ll just lose the $100 deposit.
-The entire fee is forfeited for cancellations made after May 15th, 2025.&nbsp;&nbsp;
+If you cancel a space before May 1st, you’ll just lose the $100 deposit.
+The entire fee is forfeited for cancellations made after May 1st.&nbsp;&nbsp;

 ---